Morocco Culture and Music Tour

 Day 11: Transfer from Marrakech to Essaouira

 You will begin your day by traveling to Essaouira (Mogador), a picturesque city of Morocco with a rich history.
-With fascinating antiquity, Essaouira was occupied by the Phoenicians and Carthaginians, supplied essential purple dyes to the Romans, absorbed the sophisticated Jewish arts of silversmith, and spent centuries as a Portuguese enclave.
-Despite the obvious influence of these civilizations, Essaouira has managed to remain a small, authentic Berber town in Morocco.
+With fascinating antiquity, Essaouira was occupied by the Phoenicians and Carthaginians, supplied essential purple dyes to the Romans, absorbed the sophisticated Jewish arts of silversmithing, and spent centuries as a Portuguese enclave.
+Despite the apparent influence of these civilizations, Essaouira has managed to retain its minor, authentic Berber character in Morocco.
 Alive with the breath of fresh air provided by the Atlantic, Essaouira is a jewel nestled in the rugged Atlantic coast of Morocco, with a vast expanse of empty sands trailing back along the promontory towards the South.
-After an introductory tour, you will return to Marrakech for Farewell dinner in Firdous a typical Moroccan restaurant.
+After an introductory tour, you will return to Marrakech for a Farewell dinner in Firdous, a typical Moroccan restaurant.

 Day 12: Marrakech to Casablanca Airport